 Often one of the highlights of an Eagle ceremony is the presentation of letters of recognition from dignitaries and famous people who are Eagle Scouts.
 This is usually handled by your Scoutmaster, or another adult leader in the troop.
 You can pass this information along.
-Any troop that has a list of people and addresses that they have used successfully, please send them to me and I will put together a new updated list.
 Please do not send me requests for more information.
 If I had more information it would be here.
-There are many sources of recognition names on the web.
+There are many sources of recognition names and procedure information on the web.
 Be aware that all such lists get out of date quickly.
 Check that for elected officials you are still writing to the current office holder, and for the correct district.
 Some sources for information are

 NOTE: Apollo 11 Commander Neil Armstrong has passed away.
 Please do not send requests for letters from him.